ricn/ricn.github.io/_drafts/2015-09-20-turbolinks-in-phoenix.markdown

 ...
 {% endhighlight %}

 You only see the body part of the layout above.
+The rest is omitted to save space.
 Notice that we have added a div with id pjax-container.
-We want PJAX to grab the URLs that will be rendered in @inner then replace #pjax-container with whatever it gets back.
+We want pjax to grab the URLs that will be rendered in @inner then replace #pjax-container with whatever it gets back from the serve.
 No styles or scripts will be reloaded.
-Also notice that we have added links to jQuery and the PJAX library at the bottom of the body.
+Also notice that we have added links to jQuery and the pjax library at the bottom of the body.

-Next we need to initialize PJAX when you hit the web app for the first time:
+Next we need to initialize pjax when the user hit the web app for the first time:

 {% highlight javascript %}
 // web/static/js/app.js